lucblender/simple_filter_bank/README.md

 ### Mode Description

 - 0 : input 0 goes to out 0, input 1 goes to out 1.
 Switch enable or disable filters on both output
+  - In mode 0, if all the filters are disabled, you will enter in vocoder mode.
+Input 0 for modulator(voice), Input 1 for carrier (oscillator).
 - 1 : input 0 goes to out 0 and 1 isn't used Switch enable or disable filters only on output 1, output 0 has all filters enabled
 - 2 : input 0 and 1 are mixed to out 0 and 1 Switch enable or disable filters only on output 1, output 0 has all filters enabled